balika011/DC-M33/README.md

 Thanks to:
 - M33 Team Developers (Dark_Alex, adrahil, Mathieulh)
-- Mathieulh for answering my questions and
+- Mathieulh for answering my questions and rubberducking
 - Davee for 03g bootrom dump and psptools.